 At first, the meetings started off a little awkward as we were unfamiliar with each other, he would always hesitate to ask questions.
 Hence,often begin the meetings with small talks, starting by asking how his day was and cracking a few jokes here and there.

-Meeting once or twice a week, I would assist him for the upcoming exams: helping him with homeworks, discussing the teacher’s materials or notes before the class, sharing and discussing potential test or quiz problems.
+Meeting once or twice a week, I would assist him for the upcoming exams: helping him with homework, discussing the teacher’s materials or notes before the class, sharing and discussing potential test or quiz problems.
 To go to the extent, I would usually provide my personal study notes for his personal review sessions.

-By the course of a few months, he would inform me that his grades were progressively getting better.
-Although it may not be perfect yet, what’s important is that there were improvements.
+By the course of a few months, he would inform me that his grades were progressively getting better..

 I experienced an inner fulfillment when I learned that I was genuinely contributing to his academic improvement.
 This encouraged me to reapply for the buddy tutor program in grade 11, where I tutored students in chemistry and mathematics.
 In my opinion, helping others not only improves the world, but also helps me develop as a person.